ewilsey/MART441/HW-10/readme.md

 ##HW 10

 #Late on this assignment.
-For the 3rd or more week in a row, I had issues from the start.
-The script will work on the course website but not on my end when I put it in its own folder.
-I cannot get the blue square to show up.
-The tutorials changed so there is less information to go off of.
-I want to see a working example and then I want to try it on my own.
-Building the entire week off of me not getting the tutorial to work on my end was very frustrating.

-## The tutorials never show enough information.
-If I could get 2 steps into a task and then have a find out on my own portion it would be better than this here's 1 step or here's no steps: good luck.
-That's what makes this class needlessly difficult.
+For several weeks in a row, I have had issues from the start of the tutorials.
+They are becoming more and more vague and IT IS NOT HELPING!!!
+I have not been completing assignments to my standards because I don't know how to get anything done or even started.

+## THE TUTORIALS NEED TO SHOW MORE INFORMATION!!!
+A detailed walkthrough of a task BEFORE having to find out how to do the rest on my own is all that I ask for.
 I want to showcase my talents and not spend hours trying to figure out why 1 insignificant thing isn't working.

+## Not the first time this has happened.
-Even on week 9, getting AJAX, jquery and JSON to work together was a nightmare.
-I even tried to stop by and get help and was told to chain it and that didn't help.
+Last week was a nightmare (week 9) and getting AJAX, jquery and JSON to work together was too confusing.
+I even drove to Missoula to stop in and get help and was told to chain jquery and that didn't help.

 #Why do I have to spend so much time researching outside sources?
-I don't get it.
+I watch several tutorials on YouTube and read through examples on W3 Schools.
+It would be preferable to get the majority if not ALL of the information from the class tutorials.

 #Live Site:
 [HW-10](https://ewilsey.github.io/MART441/HW-10/)